Max Montoya: Professional career

-Montoya was drafted in the 7th round (168th overall) of the 1979 NFL Draft.
-Montoya was a four-time Pro Bowl guard who played in two Super Bowls with the Cincinnati Bengals.
-He played 11 seasons for the Bengals, from 1979 to 1989, becoming a starter in his second season.
+Montoya was selected by the Cincinnati Bengals in the seventh round with the 168th overall pick of the 1979 NFL draft.
+He was a four-time Pro Bowler, playing in two Super Bowls with the Bengals.
+He played 11 seasons for them, from 1979 to 1989, becoming a starter in his second season.
 He then played five seasons for the Los Angeles Raiders, starting in all but his final season.

 Personal life

 After retiring from the NFL, Montoya invested in a restaurant franchise of Cincinnati-based Penn Station East Coast Subs and eventually owned four in northern Kentucky.
 He is also a founder and silent partner of Montoya's Restaurant in Fort Mitchell, Kentucky.
 He also spent five years helping coach the Beechwood High School football team (including son Matthew, now a multimedia freelancer) in Fort Mitchell, Kentucky.
 His daughter, Alison Montoya (a twin of Matthew), is a general assignment reporter and anchor for Cincinnati FOX affiliate WXIX after previously working for WLWT.

 Montoya is now semi-retired and lives with his wife, Patty, on a farm in Hebron, Kentucky, where he raises horses.